DOGS WITH MAST CELL TUMORS

 DOGS WITH LARYNGEAL PARALYSIS ACTIVITY STUDY

-The Small Animal General Surgery service is conducting a study using continuous activity monitoring to assess improvement in activity after arytenoid lateralization surgery for treatment of laryngeal paralysis.
+The Small Animal General Surgery Service is conducting a study using continuous activity monitoring to assess improvement in activity after arytenoid lateralization surgery for treatment of laryngeal paralysis.

-The objective of the study it to measure the difference in activity levels before and after surgery to better understand the impact of surgery on activity and quality of life in dogs with laryngeal paralysis.
+The objective of the study is to measure the difference in activity levels before and after surgery to better understand the impact of surgery on activity and quality of life in dogs with laryngeal paralysis.

 Any dog diagnosed with idiopathic laryngeal paralysis that does not have severe respiratory distress and is stable enough to be monitored for 14 days prior to arytenoid lateralization surgery is eligible for this study.

 The dog’s activity is monitored for 14 days before and 14 days after surgery using a collar mounted activity monitor (Actical, Philips Respironics).
 Data collected from both monitoring periods will be compared to determine the degree of improvement in activity level after surgery.

 For more information, please contact: